GameDevLou/Directory/README.md

 # Directory

-Goal

-use this Directory page to read the JSON file and format it into a directory of members.
+Reads data from a google doc (public url) and formats it into a member directory.